Last Updated on August 29, 2021 by Vasco Lourenço

 And when you update your content, you increase its length.

-That’s why if you start comparing your posts to others in the same niche, you might feel like quitting.
+That’s why if you start comparing your posts to others in the same blog niche, you might feel like quitting.
 Don’t do that!

 Also, if you can’t create new posts frequently, at least you might update your existing posts regularly.
 That will keep your creative juices flowing.